 |"Play Is The Work of the Child" Maria Montessori Where do the Children Play?, Cat Stevens, 1970

-their bodies, how to solve problems, and how to get along with others.
-Play is an avenue through which children can
+how to use their bodies, how to solve problems, and how to get along with others.
+Play is an avenue through

-express their emotions, build relationships with others, and master difficult experiences.
+which children can express their emotions, build relationships with others, and master difficult

-mastery.
-They should have experience with a wide variety of content (art, music, language, science, math, social
+actions to mastery.
+They should have experience with a wide variety of content (art, music, language,

 According to Montessori, the essential dimensions of play are: